 Metaverses have been all the rage over the past year.
 The idea of a virtual world where people can interact is nothing new; online MMORPGs have been around for years.
 However, the concept of having true ownership is what sets metaverses built on the blockchain apart.
 Players can own virtual plots on these metaverses and are given the ability to create and build whatever they wish to on their particular plot.
 While some monetize their plot of land by creating and offering interactive play-to-earn games, others use their plot of land to create free immersive experiences or set up a virtual office or store of their real-life business.

 This degree of player-driven control seems to have attracted many famous brands and personalities to invest heavily in the metaverse concept.
 This seems especially true for Facebook, which has rebranded itself as 'Meta' to champion the vision of a metaverse.
 While many metaverse projects are in development, the most popular metaverses such as Decentraland and Sandbox have been built on Ethereum.

-In this article, we’ve decided to explore a metaverse built on the Cardano blockchain – Pavia.
-This particular project recently won the ‘Best Virtual World’ award at the 2022 NFT Awards and also saw its virtual land prices soar in the past month even as the broader crypto market fell.
+In this article, we've decided to explore a metaverse built on the Cardano blockchain – Pavia.
+This particular project won the 'Best Virtual World' award at the 2022 NFT Awards and also saw its virtual land prices soar in the past month even as the broader crypto market fell.
 Why?
-Let’s find out!
+Let's find out!

 What is Pavia?

 Pavia is a metaverse built on the Cardano blockchain.
 The project is named after an Italian town called Pavia, which is the birthplace of Gerolamo Cardano.
 This is interesting because Gerolamo Cardano is an Italian mathematician, whom the Cardano blockchain was named after.